svanlee/Connecting_to_the_database_with_Knex/README.md

 Question 1
   What are environment variables?
-  * Variables that persist from session to session on a browser Variables set outside of a program, normally on the server Variables that only exist under certain conditions Variables that change based on user input
+  * Variables that persist from session to session on a browser <br /> Variables set outside of a program, normally on the server <br />
+    Variables that only exist under certain conditions <br />
+    Variables that change based on user input <br />

 Question 2
   Why are environment variables useful?